sampsyo/cs6120/content/blog/2019-10-23-divergence-optimizations/index.md

 ```

-We implement a 'swap table' that matches a vector instruction with a functionally equivalent scalar instruction.
+We implement a "swap table" that matches a vector instruction with a functionally equivalent scalar instruction.
 An alternate design would be to annotate each original scalar instruction with a vector length and just change the vector length instead of doing a swap.
 Our swap table is given below along with a description of each instruction reproduced from above.

 |     Vector Instruction    | Description | Scalar Instruction |
 | ------------- | ------------- | ------------- |